nre-learning/nrelabs-curriculum/lessons/lesson-29/stage3/guide.md

-# Chapter 3 - Developing Test cases using Robot framework
+# Chapter 3 - Robot Framework - Best Practices

 Now that we have covered how to write robot files which verify the state of Juniper devices, let's delve into more advanced concepts and discuss some best practices.